 Well you've come to the right place, as we get set to preview each college bowl and picks on this year's NCAA Championship Bowl game.

-Watch and win live on ESPN with kickoff scheduled for 8pm ET from Mercedes-Benz Stadium, Atlanta.
-Get the latest college football betting lines and game previews.
+Two teams battle for supremacy in the NCAA National Championship Game on Monday, January 7, 2019 on ESPN with kickoff scheduled for 8pm ET from Levi’s Stadium, San Francisco.
+Get the latest College football betting lines and game previews.

 With the NFL Playoffs set to kick-off and the college bowl season in its final week, it is high-season for anyone and everyone involved in the sports betting world.

 You know that you are already going to watch these thrilling games, so why not make it a little more interesting.